thisisnich/distant-worlds/nft_properties_format.md

 - Habitable field can be: "Yes", "No", or "[Species] Only"
 - Atmosphere should be 2-4 words maximum
 - Primary Resource should be the most valuable/unique material
+- Each planet gets 10 renders at 36° increments starting from 36°